 5. How can I bet on US House of Representatives elections?

 You can bet on House of Representatives elections by using any reputable offshore sportsbook listed here.
-Domestic sportsbooks do not take action on politics (even if you see something like "Vegas political odds" advertised), so offshore online sites are your only option.
-Fortunately, they're also your best bet, because they offer a lot more than just political betting.
+Domestic sportsbooks do not take action on politics (even if you see something like "Vegas political odds" advertised), so offshore sportsbook sites are your best and only option.
+Fortunately, they're also your best bet, because they offer a lot more than just political odds.
 The most trustworthy operators cover every market from sports betting and entertainment odds to casino gaming, tournament poker, horse racing, and more.